Advocates for Indigenous California Language Survival - Vallejo, CA

 (Fiscal sponsor: Earth Island Institute)

 The Sacred Land Film Project produces a variety of media and educational materials to rekindle reverence for land, deepen understanding of Indigenous cultures, stimulate dialogue about connections between nature and culture, and protect sacred lands and diverse spiritual practices.
-Kalliopeia provided project support for the Losing Sacred Ground series, and for school screenings of the film In the Light of Reverence.
+Kalliopeia provides project support for Standing on Sacred Ground a film series that tells eight distinct stories from the viewpoints of diverse Indigenous communities — stories that evoke ancient and contemporary spiritual connections to earth, while exploring how the health of our global environment can be sustained through respectful understanding of the sacred lands and traditions of these native peoples.

 View more film clips: www.sacredland.org